davidmreed/ktema-org-zola/_posts/2022-05-18-risks-copying-pasting-apex.md

 }
 ```

 There's common lineage with the example solution, to be sure, but we mostly had to write new code here.
 That's the takeaway from this example: if you're fundamentally not comfortable writing code, attempting to modify a third-party example does not help a great deal.
 And, again, it leaves you at significant risk of negatively impacting your org if you aren't fully comfortable constructing the logic yourself.
+(As one illustration of that risk: I had to quickly revise this code example after publishing, because I found a bug that would've thrown exceptions!)

 ### Writing Apex Tests